Food Safety Standards & Regulations

 The cryptosporidium parasite is responsible for transmitting the cryptosporidiosis disease (crypto for short) which causes watery diarrhea.
 Individuals with a weak immune system may experience more severe symptoms and can develop a life threatening illness.

-Prions are infectious agents composed of protein.
+Prions diseases or transmissible spongiform encephalopathies (TSE) are infectious agents composed of protein, not living organisms and can survive almost anything.
 They are a unique food-borne illness as they are associated with specific forms of neurodegenerative disease.

-Unlike other forms of food borne diseases, prions cannot be eliminated through the traditional methods such as heating.
+Unlike other forms of foodborne diseases, prions cannot be directly eliminated through the traditional methods such as heating.

 The human version of mad cow disease is called variant Creutzfeldt-Jakob (vCJD).
 It is believed to be caused by eating beef products contaminated with nervous system tissue such as brain and spinal cord, from cattle infected with mad cow disease.